-As your child heads off to college you are probably experiencing many emotions.
-That is not only natural, it is a good thing.
-It means that you recognize the enormity of the step that your child is taking as he enters that first year of college.
+As your child heads off to college, you are probably experiencing many emotions.
+That is only natural.
+It means that you recognize the enormity of the step that your child is taking.
 Remember how it felt when he headed to kindergarten, or got behind the wheel of the car for the first time?
 In many ways, this new phase is similar.

-It is important to remember that this is a new stage, not only for your child, but for you as well.
+It is important to remember that this is a new stage for you as well as for your student.
 As the parent of a college freshman, your role is changing in significant ways.
-We know that this is an important time of transition for our college student, but we’re often so busy focusing on our son or daughter that we forget that this is a transition for us as well.
+We’re often so busy focusing on our student that we forget that this is a transition for us as well.

-When it comes to the ”big game”, no matter how important it is, the coach is on the sidelines.
-No matter how much he may want to, the coach doesn’t, and can’t, play the game for the players.
+No matter how important the ”big game” is, the coach is on the sidelines.
+No matter how much he may want to, the coach can’t play the game for the players.
 But if the coach has done his work in the pre-season, during all of those long practice hours, the players know what to do on the field.
 As a parent, we need to know that we’ve done our ”pre-season” work.
-We need to trust our son or daughter to get onto the field and play the game.
+We need to trust our student to get onto the field and play the game.

 We also need to remember that the coach has a job to do on the sidelines of the game.
-The players need him there – his presence is crucial.
+The players need him there.
 The coach gives suggestions about plays, congratulates and supports, scolds, cajoles, and sometimes registers displeasure.
-The coach is definitely involved in the game, but he’s not one of the players on the field.
+The coach is involved in the game, even though he’s not on the field.

 And sometimes, the coach needs to take the player into the locker room and give him a talking to so the player will ”shape up” and play the rest of the game differently.

 Some of the best athletes in the world credit their coaches for their success.
 Like good coaches, we have a place during the college years.
 Being on the sidelines is not being out of the game.
 If we can embrace our role as coach, we can help our college student to be an Olympic star!